Coprine: Mechanism of action

-1-Aminocyclopropanol also deactivates the esterase activity of acetaldehyde dehydrogenase, but less significantly.
+1-Aminocyclopropanol also deactivates the esterase activity of aldehyde dehydrogenase, but less significantly.

 Synthesis

-Coprine is the first discovered compound with a naturally occurring cyclopropanone group.
+Coprine is the first ever reported cyclopropanol containing secondary metabolite.
 Chemical synthesis can be effectively carried out by conducting an N-acylation reaction on 1-aminocyclopropanol.
 Treatment of isocyanatocyclopropane with hydrochloric acid leads to the hydrochloride of 1-aminocyclopropanol.
 Adding sodium hydroxide to create 1-aminocyclopropanol will destabilize the structure, so synthesis must be conducted using the hydrochloride.
 The addition of the hydrochloride to N-phthaloyl-L-glutamic anhydride will undergo acylation.
 Lastly, the blocking group is removed using hydrazine, yielding coprine.
 The enantiomer, isocoprine, is formed in negligible quantities in small-scale synthesis but is synthesized in higher amounts in large-scale, industrial synthesis.